 Never use any cleaners that include baking soda or ammonia for cleaning aluminium as they create a harmful chemical reaction that can ruin the furniture.

-However, even if you are strict about regularly cleaning your furniture, chances are that some specific problems may need to be tended to restore the shine.
+However, even if you are strict about regularly cleaning your furniture, chances are that some specific problems may need to be addressed to restore the shine.

 Scuff marks tend to ruin the polished appearance of unpainted/coated aluminium patio chairs.
 To reduce the amount of 'scuffing', special gels and non-abrasive cleaners can be used.
 These thick liquid cleaners should be spread on the scuffed areas and then rubbed with a sponge.